HDMI vs DVI: What’s the best AV input?

 Naturally, the biggest question when shopping for cables is compatibility.
 Nobody likes buying a fancy monitor and learning their hardware doesn't have the right ports to connect it.

 Ultimately, this comes down to what inputs your existing tech has, but it's worth noting that HDMI is by far the most common connection source.
-An HDMI cable is likely to fit most modern PCs, laptops, monitors, and gaming consoles -- although it's being phased out for laptops in favour of USB-C, while DVI is generally rarer.
+An HDMI cable is likely to fit most modern PCs, Windows-based laptops, monitors, and gaming consoles – although it's being phased out in favour of USB-C, especially on devices like Chromebooks and Macs.

-If your laptop has an HDMI input, but your monitor has a DVI, it's not the end of the world -- you can buy adaptors for converting HDMI to DVI and vice versa very cheaply from most electronics retailers.
+If your laptop has an HDMI input, but your monitor has a DVI, it's not the end of the world.
+Given they both use the same CEA-861 standard, adaptors can convert HDMI to DVI and vice versa without sacrificing quality.
+These are also very cheap to buy from most electronics retailers.

 HDMI vs DVI: Quality & refresh rates